shakiliitju/Car-Number-Plate-Recognition-System/README.md

 - PNG, JPG, JPEG, GIF, BMP, TIFF
 - Maximum file size: 16MB
 - Recommended: Clear images with visible license plates

+### Test Images

+The project includes a comprehensive set of test images in the `test images/` folder with various vehicle types and license plate formats.
+These images can be used to test the system's accuracy and performance across different scenarios.

 ## Technical Details